arielfayol37/Lattice_paths/README.md

 ***ABSTRACT***

-Finding distinct paths on an m × n lattice is a useful mathematical method of modeling scheduling and routing problems.
-In particular, finding maximum sets of k-distinct lattice paths can contribute to finding optimal solutions to these problems.
-In previous work, Gillman et al conjectured that these sets could be found with a greedy algorithm.
-However, Engstrom & Yager showed that this was false using an inefficient brute force algorithm which becomes computationally expensive for large grids.
-Instead, we use a genetic algorithm to efficiently find maximum sets of k-distinct lattice paths.
-Because it yields maximal sets, this approach has many potential applications, such as for the problems above, or for improving data transmission speed in networking
+Enhancing the efficiency of distinct path identification on an m × n lattice is a valuable approach to optimize scheduling, routing, and data transmission speed in networking applications.
+Specifically, determining the maximum sets of k-distinct lattice paths can facilitate the discovery of ideal solutions to these challenges.
+In prior research, Gillman et al. postulated that a greedy algorithm could be employed to uncover these sets.
+However, Engstrom & Yager disproved this hypothesis using a computationally expensive brute force algorithm, which may require years of processing for larger lattices.
+To address this limitation, our study employs a genetic algorithm to effectively identify the maximum sets of k-distinct lattice paths.
+Moreover, as genetic algorithms are versatile optimization tools, our findings can serve as a practical blueprint for various optimization problems.

 Sequence.py is used to represent a path.
 Genome.py is used to represent a set of paths.